BVSD Indoor Air Quality Initiative

 Academic, Health and Attendance Data Collection

-In addition to the walk-through assessments, academic achievement records and health symptom data also will be tracked based on standardized test scores and absenteeism/nurse-symptom data (information to be coded and not student identifiable).
+In addition to the walk-through assessments, academic achievement records and health symptom data also are tracked based on standardized test scores and absenteeism/nurse-symptom data (information to be coded and not student identifiable).
 These data will be used as a baseline to compare to the same indicators post-renovation to discern improvements based on changes implemented.
 These records and information are essential to best gauge the positive impact of this work on student health and achievement.

 Indoor Air Quality Team

 The districtwide Indoor Air Quality Team was appointed by the BVSD Board of Education to work with the air quality consultants on this initiative.
-The purpose of the team is to disseminate air quality information, register air quality complaints and direct responses, and communicate air quality issues and status at district schools to school administration, staff, students and parents.
-The team includes 19 voluntary representative members of the BVSD community, including district staff, principals, teachers, parents and community members.
+The purpose of the team was to disseminate air quality information, register air quality complaints and direct responses, and communicate air quality issues and status at district schools to school administration, staff, students and parents.
+The team included 19 voluntary representative members of the BVSD community, including district staff, principals, teachers, parents and community members.